gimlet-gmbh/gimlet/README.md

 * standardization of config ini files
     * for individual services
     * for gmbhCore
+    * Do we require a makefile for compiled languages or do we use go tools, etc.
+        * Need to make sure that go tools are rock solid on process mgmt
 * Should we refactor gmbh to start Core with **only** a path to a config file if we are starting it in daemon mode?
     * Should this then allow
 * Service permissions
     * how to enforce security?
+        * security package to get environment variables?
 * custom data channels
     * enforcement at each end?
     * How to extend this into other languages?